fangoodlike321/Raspberry-arduino-lora-sx127x-/README.md

 # Code Examples
 test.py

 this code file contain sending and recieving messages between adrinouo.

 # Eorror you may get:
-1:no module named "SPI":\n
+1:no module named "SPI":

 make sure you Open the SPI (sudo raspi-config   ---> interface *** ---->open the SPI )

-2:asseration error:\n
+2:asseration error:

 make sure you had connected the Raspberry right!!!!!!!!!!!!!\n